How did you start working at RTBC?

 I’d answer for myself.
 It has ruined my routines.
 I barely make food, I’m apprehensive towards hanging out with friends and I’ve moved towards introversion.
 But there are also positives, especially in terms of work.
 I’ve moved from a freelancer who’s constantly at the mercy of editors to a journalist with a work routine.

-Sign up for the Reasons to be Cheerful newsletter.What is one cheerful thing you will bring out of the pandemic?
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.What is one cheerful thing you will bring out of the pandemic?
 A reckoning?
 An object?
 A new friend?
 Something else?

 A reckoning that I can make things happen.